camilovelezr/aithena/jobs/get-openalex/docs/api_reference.md

 #### Prerequisites

-- PostgreSQL must be configured via the `OPENALEX_POSTGRES_URL` environment variable
+- PostgreSQL must be configured via the `POSTGRES_URL` environment variable
 - The OpenAlex API service must be running

 #### Request Body